Tommie03/HackingTools/tools/README.md

-# htb-toolkit
+# HackingTools

-My personal HTB/pentest arsenal — a catalog of tools I actually use, organized so I can scan for "what do I reach for here" instead of googling it again, plus a script that gets a fresh box (Pwnbox, Kali, whatever) fully tooled in one command.
+My personal pentest arsenal — a catalog of tools I actually use, organized so I can scan for "what do I reach for here" instead of googling it again, plus a script that gets a fresh box (Pwnbox, Kali, whatever) fully tooled in one command.

-This repo does **not** store tool source/binaries — Pwnbox resets every session, so committing tool code would just rot.
+This repo does **not** store tool source/binaries.
 Instead the repo holds:

 - **Markdown catalogs** (`windows/`, `linux/`, `recon/`, `pivoting/`) — one page per category, listing each tool, what it's for, and the command I